Crown Flatt

-Crown Flatt, currently known as the FLAIR Stadium for sponsorship purposes, is a rugby league stadium in Dewsbury, West Yorkshire, England.
-It is the home of the Dewsbury Rams, who play in the Championship.
+Crown Flatt, currently known as the FLAIR Stadium for sponsorship purposes, is a rugby league stadium on Owl Lane in Dewsbury, West Yorkshire, England.
+It is the home of the Dewsbury Rams, who play in the Championship, and the Huddersfield Giants who play in the Super League.
 The ground occupies the site of the former Shaw Cross Colliery, which closed in August 1968.

 Crown Flatt was also the name of a stadium at a different site in the town which was Dewsbury's home ground from 1876 until 1991.
 It was severely damaged by an act of arson in 1988, and was demolished in 1991 to be replaced by a residential estate.

 History

 The original stadium

 On 19 January 1876, Mr A. Fearnsides – a Savile estate tenant – had agreed to sub-let the field to Dewsbury Athletic and Football Club for an initial payment of £20 per year.

 The earliest surviving reference to the Crown Flatt enclosure is the one goal to nil defeat by Leeds Caledonians on 22 January 1876.

 In season 1879/1880 the ground acquired its first permanent structure - a wooden terrace occupying the top side of the estate.
 At around the same time, and at a cost of £250, the field acquired a perimeter wall, turnstiles, viewing platforms and a refreshment tent.

 Improved changing facilities appeared during the 1884/85 campaign.
 "Noah’s Ark" - a 3,500-seater grandstand purchased from the Royal Agricultural Show at Preston for £170 was erected along the southern touchline in time for the visit of Morley on 26 September 1885.
 In 1890, Crown Flatt hosted its first international rugby union match when it was used as England's first venue after a two-year absence from the Home Nations Championship due to the RFU's refusal to join the International Rugby Board.
 This game is notable as it was the first occasion England had lost to Wales, with the only try scored by a Dewsbury player, Wales's 'Buller' Stadden.

 In November 1897, the committee of Dewsbury and Savile Football and Athletic Club decided to abandon rugby union in favour of soccer and in mid-1898, to vacate Crown Flatt.

 In September 1898 after rejecting an approach from the new Northern Union tenants, the Dewsbury and Savile committee received notice to remove their property from the ground before the end of the month.
 By 17 September both the wooden top stand and "Noah’s Ark" opposite had been dismantled and the remains were sold to the local Poor Law Union for use as firewood.